dtr-kalfer/DockerJelly/README.md

 It helps you map container relationships, document intent, and generate Mermaid flowcharts — without parsing Docker internals or touching the Docker socket.

+i.e. This tool will help you properly document your containers (Dockerfile, conf, sh, etc..)

 > *Let’s keep those Docker ideas smooth and organized.*

 ---